Interim Guidance last updated 27 March 2020

 - Note, facilities will need to develop a system to implement the above steps, including appointing an appropriate person to assess whether or not it’s safe to defer the outpatient appointment.

 - Consider options to identify patients in the outpatient clinic waiting room, e.g.

 - waiting room signage

-- asking patients at reception whether they have been to or transited through mainland China, or have had close contact with a person with confirmed COVID-19 while infectious, in the previous 14 days.
+- asking patients at reception whether they have been overseas in the last 14 days or have had close contact with a person with confirmed COVID-19 while infectious, in the previous 14 days

 - For patients who meet the above criteria: